weprovide/aviate/readme.md

 module.exports = {
     // Defaults to http://localhost:9000 when not provided
     host: 'http://localhost:9000/',
-    // Location to copy production assets to
+    // Location to copy production assets to (usually one directory)
     distLocations: [
         path.join(__dirname, 'your/production/assets/directory')
     ],